updated as of October 19, 2023

 Ports across Australia remain heavily congested due to a large amount of cargo arriving with seed contamination.
 With most terminals across the country filling with quarantined cargo, we are working with local partners as well as our own processing facilities to secure additional capacity for import cargo.

 Melbourne: Terminal congestion continues to be a challenge, though the number of quarantine-held shipments is coming down.
+Delays are currently between 5-14 days.
 Alternative arrangements made now for Melbourne vessels to discharge at Appleton dock (as opposed to MIRRAT) to provide quicker discharge opportunities.

 At our equipment processing centers